layer5io/service-mesh-labs/Meshery-Adapters/consul-meshery-adapter/step1.md

 `curl -L https://git.io/meshery | ADAPTERS=consul PLATFORM=kubernetes bash -`{{execute}}

-**Congratulations!** You have successfully installed Meshery and the Meshery Adapter for Linkerd.
+**Congratulations!** You have successfully installed Meshery and the Meshery Adapter for Consul.

 Meshery is now available at host:`9081`.